Kragujevac building

 One of the first concrete bridges

-The first high school in Serbia was founded in 1833 only to be moved to this building in 1887 when it was erected.
-Many renowned persons were students here such as Radomir Putnik or Jovan Ristić, while the famous painter and poet Đura Jakšić lectured for a while.
+The first high school in Serbia was established in 1833 and later relocated to its current building in 1887.
+This institution boasts many renowned alumni, including Radomir Putnik and Jovan Ristić, while the celebrated painter and poet Đura Jakšić once served as a lecturer here.

 Kragujevac-Serbia-blog-Glimpses-of-the-World